rickardlindberg/rickardlindberg.me/writing/rlmeta-poster-2/index.template.markdown

 ### Extract assembler

-The third thing that I had a problem with in the poster version was the readability of the code generator.
-For example, the `Not` rule looked like
+The third thing that annoyed me with in the poster version was the readability of the code generator.
+For example, the `Not` rule looked like this:
-this:

 $:file:scratch.rlmeta
 Not = ast:x -> label():a -> label():b